 Despite the massive amounts of exposed EVA midsole on the Sky Arkali we didn't experience any durability issues during our test.
 EVA is soft and can be easily scraped and scratched with exposure to rocks and prickly vegetation.
 We are cautiously optimistic that this shoe will prove to be durable, as it has held up well in our tough testing ground.
 The high-abrasion rubber toe cap performed flawlessly and is double-stitched in place.
 The mesh upper is rugged and remains unsnagged.

 However, our experience tells us that a shoe with more rubber and leather will likely prove to be more durable over time.
-If that is of big concern, then take a look at the Oboz Sawtooth II, our Editors' Choice Award winner.
+If that is of big concern, then take a look at the leather shoes in our test, including the Editor's Choice.

 Wild style and lots of exposed EVA in the Sky Arkali.